agent-force/agent-force.github.io/unified-alignment-for-agents.md

 In our analysis, we categorize each methods according to the following criteria:

 - By aligning with *human intentions*, the agents should coordinate with humans through reasoning or experience summarization.
-Candidate methods in this vein are HLA, ExpeL, CAMEL, etc.
+Candidate methods in this vein are HLA ([Liu et al., 2023](https://arxiv.org/abs/2312.15224)), ExpeL ([Zhao et al., 2023](https://arxiv.org/abs/2308.10144)), CAMEL ([Li et al., 2023](https://arxiv.org/abs/2303.17760)), etc.

 - By aligning with *environmental dynamics*, the agents ground themselves with external information from the environment.
-Example methods in this category are Reflexion, RAP, CLIN, etc.
+Example methods in this category are Reflexion ([Shinn et al., 2023](https://arxiv.org/abs/2303.11366)), RAP ([Hao et al., 2023](https://arxiv.org/abs/2305.14992)), CLIN ([Majumder et al., 2023](https://arxiv.org/abs/2310.10134)), etc.

 - By aligning with *self-constraints*, the agents should adopt an adaptive strategy in the process of task execution and/or group construction.
-Representative frameworks in this category are SwiftSage, RetroFormer, and DyLAN.
-Finetuning a small-sized foundation model is also beneficial to the obedience of self-constraints, as some API calls of proprietary foundation models can be saved (examples: FireAct and AutoAct).
+Representative frameworks in this category are SwiftSage ([Lin et al., 2023](https://arxiv.org/abs/2305.17390)), RetroFormer ([Yao et al., 2023](https://arxiv.org/abs/2308.02151)), and DyLAN ([Liu et al., 2023](https://arxiv.org/abs/2310.02170)).
+Finetuning a small-sized foundation model is also beneficial to the obedience of self-constraints, as some API calls of proprietary foundation models can be saved (examples: FireAct ([Chen et al., 2023](https://arxiv.org/abs/2310.05915)) and AutoAct ([Qiao et al., 2024](https://arxiv.org/abs/2401.05268))).

-Other basic techniques like ReAct are also the fundamental elements in most of advanced agent frameworks.
+Other basic techniques like ReAct ([Yao et al., 2023](https://arxiv.org/abs/2210.03629)) are also the fundamental elements in most of advanced agent frameworks.
 Despite the emergence of diverse agent methodologies, plenty of room still exists for the unified alignment of agents with *human intentions*, *environmental dynamics*, and *self-constraints* simultaneously.
 A common case is that a method focuses too much on a single source of alignment, but meanwhile violating other sources severely (for example, when aligning with *environmental dynamics* by sampling a huge amount of trajectories, the agent aligns poorly with *self-constraints*).
 Therefore, elaborate agent framework design is required to strike a good balance of alignments with all the three roles.
 Detailed discussions can be found in our [paper]().

 ## Proof-of-Concept Studies